ALASdoo/alasdoo_com_v2/content/english/case-studies/helping-digital-consumer-intelligence-leader-with-skills-gap.md

 Maintenance is also a significant part of our work, as we strive to keep the software up&#8209;to&#8209;date and running smoothly.

 Our team of experts uses a variety of tools and platforms, such as AWS, Kubernetes, Docker, Solr, and Jenkins, to build and maintain features.
 Additionally, Grafana and Elasticsearch are used for monitoring services.

-Writing and maintaining documentation is an important aspect of our services.
+Writing and maintaining documentation is an important aspect of our&nbsp;services.

 We recognize that software development is an ongoing process, and documentation needs to be updated regularly to reflect changes in the application and its environment.

 ## Frontend development